amukh1/virtual_machine_builder/readme.md

 End your instruction with `instruc-end;`
 You can have as many instructions as you want in one file.

-then, make a folder and make a file called `{name}.js` and put this code in it:
+Then, make a folder called "instructions" and in it make a file called `{name}.js` and put this code in it:
 <br>

 ```js